North Carolina Social Security Disability Attorney

 Social Security Disability Insurance (SSDI)

-SSDI (Social Security Disability Insurance) is based on the credits from the work you have done in your life.
+SSDI (Social Security Disability Insurance) is based on the credits you have earned from your work.

 SSDI monthly benefits are the amount that you would receive if you waited until full retirement age to retire, except that you are drawing them early due to your disability.